Neymar: Youth

-Neymar began playing football at an early age and he was soon spotted by Santos who offered him a contract in 2003, where he was inducted into their youth academy, which has, in the past, produced Brazilian internationals like Coutinho, Clodoaldo, Diego, Elano and Alex.
+Neymar began playing football at an early age and he was soon spotted by Santos who offered him a contract in 2003; where he was inducted into their youth academy, which has, in the past, produced Brazilian internationals like Coutinho, Clodoaldo, Diego, Elano and Alex.
 He also joined the likes of Pepe, Pelé and Robinho in starting out his career at the club, nicknamed Peixe.
 While in the youth academy, Neymar met Paulo Henrique Ganso, becoming good friends in the process.
-Aged 14, Neymar travelled to Spain for try outs with the Real Madrid youth team, at the time when Real had stars like Ronaldo, Zinedine Zidane, David Beckham, Roberto Carlos and Robinho.
+Aged 14, Neymar travelled to Spain for tryouts with the Real Madrid youth team.
 He did not stay in Madrid, however, as his father decided at the time that he preferred the young prodigy to keep growing up while playing at Santos.

 2009: Debut season

-Neymar made his professional debut on 7 March 2009, despite being only 17 years old.
+Neymar made his professional debut on 7 March 2009, one month after turning 17 years old.
 He was brought on for the last thirty minutes, in a 2–1 win against Oeste.
 The following week he scored his first goal for Santos against Mogi Mirim.
 One month later, on 11 April, Neymar scored the decisive goal in a 2–1 win against Palmeiras in the 2009 Campeonato Paulista semi-final first leg.
 In the final, however, Santos suffered a 4–2 aggregate defeat to Corinthians.
 In his first season, Neymar racked up 14 goals in 48 games.

-2010: Campeonato Paulista success
+2010: State league and Copa do Brasil titles

-Neymar continued his ascendancy in 2010, and, on 15 April 2010, he scored five goals for Santos in an 8–1 rout of Guarani in the qualifying stages of the Brazilian Cup.
-Following the 2010 Campeonato Paulista in which Neymar scored 14 goals in 19 games, the club were crowned champions after a 5–5 aggregate win over Santo André in the finals.
-Neymar was subsequently given the award for the best player in the competition.

-Neymar's performances for Santos have drawn comparisons to other Brazilians, including Robinho and Brazilian legend Pelé.
+He continued his rapid development in 2010, and, on 15 April, he scored five goals for Santos in an 8–1 rout of Guarani in the qualifying stages of the Brazilian Cup.
+Following the 2010 Campeonato Paulista in which Neymar scored 14 goals in 19 games, including two in the second leg of the finals against Santo André, the club were crowned champions.
+Neymar was subsequently given the award for the best player in the competition, and his performances for the club drew comparisons to other Brazilians, including Robinho, Alexandre Pato, and Pelé.

-In 2010, Santos rejected a £12 million bid for him from English Premier League team West Ham United, and later an offer from another English club, Chelsea, reported to be in the region of £20 million.
-Despite Santos unwillingness to sell and Neymar himself insisting "I'm focused only on Santos", his agent, Wagner Ribeiro, indicated that Neymar's career was elsewhere, stating "He wants to become the best player in the world.
+In the 2010 summer transfer window, Santos rejected a £12 million bid for him from Premier League team West Ham United, and later an offer from Chelsea, reported to be in the region of £20 million.
+Despite the unwillingness of Santos to sell and Neymar himself stating: "I'm focused only on Santos", his agent, Wagner Ribeiro, indicated that Neymar's career was elsewhere, stating: "He wants to become the best player in the world.
 The chances of him doing that while playing in Brazil are zero."
-Although one year later Neymar admitted, in an interview with the Daily Telegraph, that he had been happy with Chelsea's interest in him as it was a "dream" of his "to play in Europe", while also stating that at the time it had been the right decision to stay in Brazil.
+One year later Neymar said, in an interview with the Daily Telegraph, that he had been happy with Chelsea's interest in him as it was a "dream" of his "to play in Europe", while also stating that at the time it had been the right decision to stay in Brazil.